Way Down East: Way Down East on National Radio

-"Way Down East" left the movie screen for the radio microphone for the first time on November 25, 1935 on, "The Lux Radio Theatre."
-The host for the one hour presentation was none other than Cecil B. De Mille, who had nothing to do with Griffith's famous film.
-Both Richard Barthelmess and Lillian Gish, stars of the 1920 film, appeared on the Lux program.
-Just a week later, "Way Down East" began as a radio serial on the Mutual net, and remained there for 195 fifteen-minute episodes.
-The featured players were Agnes Moorehead and Van Heflin, who both later had significant film careers of their own.
-Ned Wever, later famous as "Boston Blackie," portrayed the evil Lenox Sanderson.
+"Way Down East" left the theatre stage and movie screen for the radio microphone for the first time on November 25, 1935 on "The Lux Radio Theatre" over the CBS radio network.
+The host for the one-hour presentation was none other than Cecil B. De Mille, who had nothing to do with Griffith's famous film.
+Both Richard Barthelmess and Lillian Gish, stars of the 1920 film, performed on the "Lux" program.
+The featured players on the Mutual programs were Agnes Moorehead and Van Heflin, who both later had significant film careers of their own.
+Ned Wever, later famous as "Boston Blackie," portrayed the evil Lennox Sanderson.
+None of the actors in the 1920 film appeared on the Mutual net radio serialization.

 Each broadcast began, "Now, Way Down East.
 We bring you the sequel, as written by us, to the great stage and screen melodrama, Way Down East, the play that has thrilled millions."
-Those few words, part of the program's introduction ("the sequel, as written by us") played an important part in this program's radio history.
-The story was the same as the hit play by Lottie Blair Parker; licensed to D.W.
-Griffith who created the film in 1920.
+Those few words, part of the program's introduction ("the sequel, as written by us") played an important part in this story's radio history.
+The basic plot and characters were similar to the hit play by Lottie Blair Parker; who had licensed it to D.W.
+Griffith for the 1920 film.
 The story was re-filmed in 1935 (as a "talking" film:) and twice more in later years.
-On November 25, 1935, the story was first heard on radio on "The Lux Radio Theatre."
-A week later, on December 2, 1935, WOR (New York) began a serialized version of the story.
-The program was simultaneously broadcast by WLW in Cincinnati.
-WLW was the most powerful broadcast station in the United States.
+A week after the CBS "Lux" broadcast, on December 2, 1935, "Way Down East" began as a radio serial on the Mutual network.
+WOR (Newark) originated the shows; which were simultaneously broadcast by WLW in Cincinnati.
+WLW was the most powerful broadcast station in the United States at that time.
 Calling itself, "The Nation's Station," it could actually be heard from New York to Los Angeles, with the power of 500,000 watts.
-The serial ended on May 29,1936 after 130 episodes, five days per week.
-Mutual re-ran the serialized story again, starting on September 14, 1936.
-WLW, ran the serial only the first time, and for only the first 130 episodes.
-WOR ran the entire serial the second time (which was expanded to 195 episodes), along with 13 other stations.
-The second time, the story ran until Jun 11, 1937.
+The serial ended on May 29,1936 after 130 episodes, heard five days per week.
+Mutual ran the serialized story a second time, starting on September 14, 1936.
+Fully sponsored and with large audiences, the program was expanded to 195 episodes.
+WLW, did not run the program a second time.
+Other radio stations joined WOR for the re-run The second time, the story ran until Jun 11, 1937.
 However, WFIL (Philadelphia) ended the program after 71 episodes, KWK (St. Louis) ended the serial after 80 episodes.
 The other stations carried all 195 episodes: WNAC (Boston), WCAE (Pittsburgh), WHK (Cleveland), WJR (Detroit), WGN (Chicago), WHO (Des Moines), WDAF (Kansas City), WSAI (Cincinnati), KSTP (Minneapolis), WTIC (Hartford) and WFBM (Indianapolis) and WGR (Buffalo).
-Both set of broadcasts of the entire serial were sponsored by Sterling Products, makers of Haley's M-O and other similar products.